israellevin/mcomix/wiki/content/Documentation.md

 [TOC]

 Please note that this site is an ongoing effort to create a somewhat usable user manual for MComix.
-Since content is close to zero at the moment, feel free to direct questions to the [support request tracker](https://sourceforge.net/p/mcomix/support-requests/) at the moment.

 Installation
 ---